curriculeon/interview-preparation/questions/live-interview.md

 * What is Exception handling?

-* What is a SQL join
+* What is a SQL join?